Skip to content

 The Tortoise and the Hare, Aesop’s Fables

-We, along with anyone else reading the fable will know that animals such as tortoises and hares don’t engage in conversation, let alone make fun of each other.
-However, using anthropomorphism in stories such as fables helps make the lessons more digestible, especially for younger kids, and perhaps also more memorable.
+We, along with anyone else reading the fable, will know that animals such as tortoises and hares don’t engage in conversation, let alone make fun of each other.
+However, using anthropomorphism in stories such as fables helps make the lessons more digestible, especially for younger kids, and perhaps more memorable.

 2. George Orwell’s Animal Farm